 Additionally, the three major oil companies, along with the interests of their respective countries, are now implicated in the conflict—meaning restraint will probably be exercised.
 An outbreak of war could damage each of their O&G explorations and drilling efforts, considering that resources might be the first targets in a military confrontation and that companies might once again distance themselves from the region.
 This is why it is risky and ill-advised for both sides to enter into a conflict unnecessarily.

 However, the dispute over the land border is not only about the overlapping points.
 The war in Syria and Israel’s persistent fear of Iran potentially building missile factories near the Blue Line have escalated tensions between Israel and Iran-backed Hezbollah.
 So, it is not unreasonable to think that clashes or another war could break out—despite efforts to prevent such a scenario.
 Given the history between the two parties, the sensitivity, and the nationalistic aspect of the current issue, even a minor clash could escalate the crisis.

-The ongoing rivalry with Israel, which has been going on since 1948, is unlikely to be resolved in such a short period of time.
+The ongoing rivalry with Israel, initiated in 1948, is unlikely to be resolved in such a short period of time.
 A solution is especially unlikely over a dispute concerning essential resources.
 So, Lebanon should focus on keeping the situation relatively calm so that it can start its explorations without external conflict.

 To offset this disadvantage, Lebanon needs to tackle its internal issues fast and focus on them as much as it focuses on the border disputes.
 While one is justifiably inclined to think that Lebanon’s political situation is an unsolvable enigma, and while it might be so, the country has recently shown initiative to make some changes.